 - Quiet and smooth operation

-- Recommended by owners for clearing tree roots
+- Recommended for clearing tree roots

 - Ridgid lifetime warranty

 - The 75′ cable might be too short (be sure to measure your job before you buy)

 - A smaller 1/2″ cable compared to 3/4″ with the models above

 The final consideration is this unit is not made for tough tree roots, though it does work with some patience and the proper cutting head.
 We recommend pairing the K-400 with the Ridgid 63025 T-209 2″ Spiral Cutter head pictured below to clear tree roots.
 Considering this machine costs significantly less than more heavy-duty models, it’s worth a look for most homeowners, especially for conscientious folks who schedule maintenance cleanings.

 The final model is our top budget drain auger pick for tree roots.
 Before we list several of the key features, we want you to know that this model is not specifically designed for cutting through tree roots, similar to the K-400 above.
 However, for light jobs that don’t require the cutting of thick tree roots, this budget machine has the ability to get the job done for 1000s of bucks less than the cost of a heavy-duty rooter.

 The cable size matches the Ridgid K-400 Drum Machine at 75′ x 1/2″, and Mophorn rates the cable for 1″ to 4″ drains.
 Always remember to compare the size of the drain you need to clear to the machine’s capacity to ensure you fall within the rated range.
 Skipping this step has the potential to lead to the hassle of initiating an inconvenient return or failure to clear the clog.